CrazyPython/linkroll/README.md

 **`tl;dr`** Basically, we combined rickroll with logging people out of their accounts.
 Except for the Rick Astley part.

-Linkroll is the link shortening service that logs the user who clicks on the link out of several common services before redirecting to the intended target.
+Linkroll is a link shortening service that logs the innocent clicker out of several common services before redirecting to the intended page.

+Use it to annoy your friends!

 ## How do I use it?